 Such an expansion to the hospital would require over 45 pile caps for a suitable foundation with anywhere from up to 16 thermal monitoring locations for each pile cap.
 With so many mass concrete elements in play, Fly & Form Structures, Inc. would need concrete sensors that could handle a large project within a restrictive schedule.

 Fly & Form Structures, Inc. is a concrete contractor in the southeastern part of the USA who specializes in large multi-story buildings, so this project wasn’t outside of their realm of expertise.
-In the past, they had used a number of different concrete sensors to complete their work, so they knew that with the technology they had used before, they would not be able to keep up with scope of the CASS expansion.
+In the past, they had used a number of different concrete sensors to complete their work, so they knew that with the technology they had used before, they would not be able to keep up with the scope of the CASS expansion.

 This was mainly because those sensors required someone to physically retrieve the sensors’ data from the worksite.
 With the number of concrete elements needing to be monitored in the CASS project, they would have needed two or three more people on the project to gather data and develop reports.

 After conducting extensive research, however, Fly & Form Structures, Inc. found new sensors capable of taking on such an extensive project: Kryton’s Maturix Smart Concrete Sensors.
-With these sensors, they’d be able to do all the monitoring they’d need remotely using an easy-to-use device connected to a cloud-based reporting platform.
+With these sensors, they’d be able to do all the monitoring they’d need remotely with an easy-to-use device connected to a cloud-based reporting platform.

 This monitoring system allowed Fly & Form Structures, Inc. to streamline their project management significantly, helping them monitor over 80 concrete pours with over 500 monitoring locations in a four-month period.
 With so many data points to cover, however, they knew their reporting would be complex.
 Luckily, the Maturix® platform laid out the information easily, allowing them to understand the temperature differential between all sensors used on each pour.

-The interface proved to be a tremendous advantage, giving them the ability to set up alerts so they can respond to any changes in the worksite, such as cooling concrete caused by rain or other issues.
+The interface proved to be a tremendous advantage, giving them the ability to set up alerts so they could respond to any changes in the worksite, such as cooling concrete caused by rain or other issues.
 They also benefitted from the reporting functionality as multiple people on the worksite had access to real-time data and could easily share PDF reports when necessary.
 That in turn simplified the communication process with the design team and helped the worksite engineer expedite approvals.

 All of which only further proved to Allen Lindsey, the president of Fly & Form Structures, Inc., that he had made the right decision to use Maturix, with him noting the following: